10 microtrends for Applied AI startups

 Food supply chain “eaten by AI”

 This is one of the fields with a lower impact from software, but could be reaching a turning point as a result of emergent AI technologies.
-Those lucky enough to have had a glimpse into Ocado’s distribution centre can see the impact that automation can have for retailers at the consumer end of the value chain.
+Those lucky enough to have had a glimpse into Ocado’s distribution centre can see the impact that automation can have on retailers at the consumer end of the value chain.
 Working backwards from the production to agriculture, stories of D.I.Y.
-Artificial Intelligence used in a Japanese family farms to tomato sorting machines inspire countless possibilities for AI to eat up opportunities in agriculture.
+Artificial Intelligence used in Japanese family farms to tomato sorting machines inspire countless possibilities for AI to eat up opportunities in agriculture.

-The long road to autonomous transportation
+The long road to autonomous transprtation

 Whilst a whole host of companies are claiming technology readiness within the next 3-5 years, autonomous vehicles will be held back by various system-level barriers.
 Commentators predict two paths to autonomous transportation: The "evolutionary" path, where today's cars get self-driving features bit by bit (e.g. Tesla's autopilot feature), and the "revolutionary" path, where totally self-driving cars start as test vehicles and become more mainstream as they can drive in more places (Google cars).
 Regardless it’s a long road to becoming ubiquitous.